gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 Squares acknowledge their weak spots to some degree, but circles dedicate their whole life to it.

-And whilst you might not want to become a jack of all trades, master of none, it still beats lying to yourself.

-Blindness will ruin your life.

-The shape analogy have been sloppy so far but I think I have some clarity to offer.
-It requires the following distinction:
+Excuse the sloppy shape analogy.
+I think the following distinction offers some clarity:

 1. *Being well-rounded in skills,* vs.
 2. *Being well-rounded emotionally*